pallavi-rao/minipaypal/README.md

 - Open up start.sh and set the port, database name, user and password according to your settings.
 - From the current directory, run - > ```cd scripts; ./start.sh```
 - Open a browser and type in the URL -> http://localhost:[port]/
+- URL http://localhost:[port]/admin takes you to the admin page

 ## Notes

 - The password of all the test users is same as the user name.
 For example, password of alice is "alice"
 - User "admin" with password "admin" has admin privileges on the paypal site.